RichardWatkins1/CV/README.md

 #### Other qualifications and experience

-- edX Verified Certificate for Cyberwar, Surveillance and Security - AdelaideX -  Cyber101x
+- edX Verified Certificate for Cyberwar, Surveillance and Security - AdelaideX -  Cyber101x.
-- Introduction to Biology - The Secret of life - MITx
+- Introduction to Biology - The Secret of life - MITx.
-- Mentor Training - Univeristy of Leeds - Becoming an Effective Mentor
+- Mentor Training - University  of Leeds - Becoming an Effective Mentor.
-- British Weightlifting Level one Coach
+- British Weightlifting Level one Coach.
-- Aspring Senior programme - Rodillian Acadmey - run by Andy Goulty
+- Aspiring Senior  Leaders programme - Rodillian Academy - run by Andy Goulty.

 ## Experience